 An adult at risk is an adult who:

-The Keeping Bristol Safe Partnership - Adults (KBSP) is a statutory partnership of all the organisations working to safeguard adults at risk in the city.
-The multi-agency policies help people to report, investigate and stop abuse, supported by Adult Care Team Managers.
+The Keeping Bristol Safe Partnership is a group of organisations working together to keep adults, children and communities safe across Bristol.
+The Keeping Adults Safe Delivery Group focuses on adults within the partnership.
+Together they create polices to help people to report, investigate and stop abuse, supported by Adult Care Team Managers.

 The KAS objectives include ensuring that partners in Bristol work together to safeguard and promote the welfare of Adults in Bristol as set out in Multi Agency Statutory Guidance and the Care Act 2014, and drive continuous improvement in outcomes to reduce risk of harm to adults in Bristol.